tiepdotme/samwize.com/_posts/2015-09-30-migrating-octopress-2-to-octopress-3.markdown

 I host this website on Github Pages, for free.
 You can find out how to host it on [this post](http://samwize.com/2015/09/02/how-to-host-a-website-on-github-pages/).

     # To setup
-    bundle exec octopress deploy init git
+    octopress deploy init git

 Then edit `_deploy.yml` with your github repos.

-You will also need to add the `CNAME` file with your domain name to `_site`.
+You will also need to add a `CNAME` file with your domain name in it in `/mywebsite.com`.

     # Then push and deploy with
-    bundle exec octopress deploy
+    octopress deploy